CSS-Windows/WindowsDiag/UEX/UXTrace/README.md

 ```

 ## Set log folder(-LogFolderName)
 You can change log folder(-LogFolderName).
 By default, UXTrace saves logs to 'MSLOG' folder on desktop which means under profile.
-In case customer don't want to save large size of date to profile, please use this option.
+In case you don't want to save large size of data to profile, please use this option.

 1. This example shows save traces to C:\temp.
 ```